Freechains/README/docs/others.md

 *(If any information here is innaccurate, please open an issue.)*

-Many other number of systems have been proposed for content dissemination in a distributed setting.
+Many other systems have been proposed for content dissemination in a distributed setting.
 Here we will consider publish-subscribe middlewares, federated applications, and fully peer-to-peer systems.